43215-Anuj/43215-Anuj/README.md

 Experienced **Internship Operations Head** and **Graphic Designing mentor** @ [Internity Foundation](https://internity.in)

-- 🔭 I’m currently working as a Freelancer Frontend developer. 👯 Looking for a Full Time Job
+- 🔭 I’m currently working as a Frontend Web developer @ekaleido Innovations. 👯
 - 💬 You can ask me about Web Development and Graphic designing.

 ## Reach me out @📫 **anujkumr123@gmail.com**❤️